YingZhou001/POPdemog/README.md

 # popdemog
-Demographic history visualization from simulation script
+Demographic history visualization from coalescent simulation script

 How to install and use this package: please see the tutorial file popdemog.html